Society for Effecting the Abolition of the Slave Trade

 The Society for Effecting the Abolition of the Slave Trade, also known as the Society for the Abolition of the Slave Trade, and sometimes referred to as the Abolition Society or Anti-Slavery Society, was a British abolitionist group formed on 22 May 1787.
-Slavery was abolished in all British colonies in 1833 as a result.
+The objective of abolishing the slave trade was achieved in 1807.
+The abolition of slavery in all British colonies followed in 1833.

-Historians posit that this anti-slavery movement is the first peaceful social movement which all modern social movements are built upon.
+Adam Hochschild posits that this anti-slavery movement is the first peaceful social movement which all modern social movements are built upon.

+A number of the founders had been meeting at George Yard since 1783, and over four years grew their circle of friends to include Thomas Clarkson, an unknown at that time.